AinaZ4wani/CPT113-Hackathon-2_Game/README.md

 ## Object-Oriented Concepts
 1. Classes --> The blueprint or template for game objects is defined by classes.
 In this instance, our programme contains the class called `DynamicQueue` that stores the words keyed in by the players.

+2. Structure --> To create new nodes for the Queue, namely QueueNode

-2. Objects --> Classes have instances that are objects.
+3. Objects --> Classes have instances that are objects.
 The objects of our class iQueue1, iQueue2, and iQueue3 to represent player 1, player 2, and player 3 respectively.

 ## Usage of Linked Lists/Stacks/Queues
 In 'Chain It Long', Queue is being used as our core concept.